TheQuantumPhysicist/frigate-snap-sync/README.md

 ### Docker User id 10246

-Snap-sync runs as a fictitious user with id 10246.
+Snap-sync runs in docker containers as a fictitious user with id 10246.
 This is a random value that is aimed to not be root.
 Snap-sync does not need any extra privileges from the OS whatsoever.
-Hence, I forced the user to be that.
+Hence, the user id was forced to be a non-root value to avoid the mistake of using root.
+This is a security feature meant to make it hard to shoot yourself in the foot by running snap-sync as root.

+If you don't like this, that is understandable.
+Feel free to modify the Dockerfile file and build the docker image as you please.

 ## Scalability